Quran Vs Hadith :: did they reach us the same way (people

 separated by a conjunction 'wa' and in the context of

-the verse clearly refers to another prayer." and "The verse is absolutely clear that prayer is
+the verse clearly refers to another prayer."and"The verse is absolutely clear

-to be established at 2 ends AND another prayer which is
+that prayer is to be established at 2 ends AND another

-fact that this particular verse clearly recognises at
+particular verse clearly recognises at least 3 prayers

 regard to 11:114.
 In fact, he contradicts himself as